Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 Additionally, the Milestones represent significant achievements throughout the course, marking key junctures where you'll showcase your proficiency and apply your newfound expertise to real-world scenarios or projects.
 Check [Milestones](#milestones) section for more information about this assessment criteria.

 the Demo Presentation
+Check [Demo Presentation](#demo-presentation) section for more information about this assessment criteria.

 Finally, your learning is assessed through the Final Evaluation, where you'll synthesize and demonstrate your skills by tackling a complex challenge or developing a comprehensive solution that integrates the knowledge and techniques acquired throughout the course.
 Check [Final Evaluation](#final-evaluation) section for more information about this assessment criteria.

 Adherence to Cloud Resource Management is an important aspect of your learning in this course.
 You need to demonstrate that you are able to skillfully manage your cloud resources and work within your subscription constraints.
 Budget Management is the overarching concept but the scope of this assessment goes beyond and above budget management.
 Check [Budget Management](#budget-management) section for more information about this assessment criteria.

+Active participation in this course will not go unnoticed or unrewarded.
+Bonus Marks are to encourage you to take a proactive approach to this course.
+If you participate in class discussions, help with demo sessions and are willing to engage in class work to learn and help other students learn then you can earn Bonus Marks.
+Check [Bonus Marks](#bonus-marks) section for more information about this assessment criteria.

 ### Checkpoints